catalyst-cooperative/pudl/docs/CONTRIBUTING.rst

 ===============================================================================

 Welcome!
 We're excited that you're interested in contributing to the Public Utility Data Liberation effort!
-PUDL is an source project that has been supported by a combination of volunteer efforts, grant funding (Thanks to the `Alfred P. Sloan Foundation <https://sloan.org>`_), and reinvestment of Catalyst Cooperative's surplus income.
-The work is currently being coordinated by the members of `Catalyst Cooperative <https://catalyst.coop>`_.
+The work is currently being coordinated by the members of the `Catalyst Cooperative <https://catalyst.coop>`__.
 PUDL is meant to serve a wide variety of public interests including academic research, climate advocacy, data journalism, and public policy making.
+This open source project has been supported by a combination of volunteer contributions, grant funding from the `Alfred P. Sloan Foundation <https://sloan.org>`__, and reinvestment of net income from the cooperative's client projects.

 Please make sure you review our :doc:`code of conduct <code_of_conduct>`, which is based on the `Contributor Covenant <https://www.contributor-covenant.org/>`__.
 We